Women's Hair Loss

 Women losing hair affects their self-image and psychological-emotional pain.
 Clinical studies of hair loss found depression and anxiety, especially in women with hair loss.
 Hair plays a significant role in female esthetic beauty, self-esteem, and quality of life.
 Society accepts a bald man.
 But it’s not acceptable for a woman to be bald in public.
 That is to say, our vision and youth-oriented culture emphasize full-flowing hair as a sexual appeal.

 Treating Female Hair Loss

-Wigs are the most common hair replacement form, especially for total or substantial hair loss.
-Also, hairpieces are ideal for coverage over a sizeable bald area of the scalp.
-Notably, the FDA has cleared a new medical laser device, the MEP-90 laser, to treat thinning hair.
+Wigs are the most common hair restoration solution for substantial hair loss.
+Also, hairpieces are ideal for coverage over a bald area of the scalp.
+Notably, the FDA cleared a medical laser device, the MEP-90 laser, to treat thinning hair.
 Many dermatologists use this laser as a hair growth treatment.
-Under FDA supervision, our MEp90 laser clinical data has proven measurable hair growth results under the FDA supervision trail.
+Indeed, MEp90 laser clinical data has proven measurable hair growth results under the FDA supervision trail.

 Let's Get Hair

 Discover easy ways to get your beautiful hair back and tips to optimize your hairstyle.
 To schedule your private no-obligation and “no pressure” consultation, use the CONTACT form with any questions or concerns.